telia-oss/terraform-aws-internet-facing-environment/README.md

 2) clients
     * `name` client's name which will be used when new client is created
     * `basic_auth` allows exposed API to use also with Basic authentication Authorization header.
-This is not recommended thou sometimes its needed.
+This is not recommended though sometimes its needed.
+Client details will be persisted in Parameter Store
     * `allowed_oauth_flows` currently only client_credentials supported
     * `allowed_scopes` what API on API GW level is client authorized to call.
      It is combination of `resource_server/scope_path` values